 Speaking of Reminders, it's one of the apps Apple spruced up for iOS 13, and at least one change is more than cosmetic.
 Apple is adding a quick toolbar to Reminders that will live just above the on-screen keyboard.
 From the toolbar, you'll be able to add times, flags, attachments, locations and other information to your reminder with just a few quick taps.

 A better look for Photos

-Apple spent some time talking up the changes to Photos in iOS 13, but seeing is believing.
+Apple spent some time talking up the changes to Photos as part of the major iOS 13 features, but seeing is believing.
 When you're browsing through the redesign Photos tab, all those Live Photos and videos you have on your phone will start playing as you scroll by.
 (Don't worry: audio's muted.)
 It adds a dynamic feel to Photos and also makes it easier to see which images are still and which have some element of motion to them.

 If you're like me, you take a lot of duplicate photos (I like capturing multiple shots just to make sure my thumb hasn't inadvertently snuck into the frame) and find your photo roll is filled with screenshots.
 Photos in iOS 13 is going to hide those from view, so you only see your top shots.

 Some of the changes Apple has planned for the Mail app in iOS 13 aren't life-altering, but they should make managing your incoming and outgoing messages a little bit easier.
 For example, Apple is extending the Reply menu beyond just Reply, Reply All, Forward and Print to include quick access to options such as marking a message as unread, moving it to junk or a different mailbox, getting notifications of any replies, and adding flag options.